tlecoz/TsJsonDoc/README.md

             protected?: MethodInfo[]
         }
     },
-    jsDoc?: string,
+    jsDoc?: JsDocInfo,
     functions?: FunctionInfo[],
     variables?: VariableInfo[],
+    types?: TypeAliasInfo[],
+    enums?: EnumInfo[]
 }

 // Property of a class
 type PropertyInfo = {
+    objectType: "property",
     name: string,
     type: string,
     visibility: "public" | "private" | "protected",
     value?: string,
-    get?: boolean, // Indicates if the property has a getter method set?: boolean, // Indicates if the property has a setter method jsDoc?: string
+    get?: boolean, // Indicates if the property has a getter method set?: boolean, // Indicates if the property has a setter method jsDoc?: JsDocInfo
 }

 // Method of a class
 type MethodInfo = {
+    objectType: "method",
     name: string,
     returnType: string,
     visibility: "public" | "private" | "protected",
-    params?: { name: string, type: string }[], jsDoc?: string
+    params?: { name: string, type: string }[], jsDoc?: JsDocInfo
 }

+// JSDoc information
+type JsDocInfo = {
+    description?: string;
+    params?: { [key: string]: string };
+    returns?: string;
+    examples?: string[];
+};
   ```

 ## Limitations

-TsJsonDoc is designed to generate documentation for classes, exported functions, and variables.
+TsJsonDoc is designed to generate documentation for classes, exported functions, variables, type aliases, and enumerations.
 It does not support modules, namespaces, global functions, and other TypeScript features.
 Additionally, it does not generate HTML documentation or other output formats.

 ## Contributing